There are several ways to check the make and model of your RAM sticks for both plugged-in and unplugged RAM sticks.

 wmic MemoryChip get DeviceLocator, Manufacturer, PartNumber

-You can see above that the RAM sticks on my Laptop are manufactured by Samsung and their Model Number is M471A1K43CB1.
-I can look this up online to buy another identical RAM stick for instance.
+You can see above that Samsung manufactures the RAM sticks on my Laptop, and their Model Number is M471A1K43CB1.
+For instance, I can look this up online to buy another identical RAM stick.

 Here is a short list: